-The Seafood Restaurant is a striking contemporary glass structure perched on the St Andrews foreshore.
+New owners of The Seafood Restaurant have relaunched it as the Seafood Ristorante serving seafood dishes with an Italian twist.
+A striking contemporary glass structure perched on the St Andrews foreshore it is open all day from midday offering a fine dining menu, or you can pop in for a drink and casual bite with friends.
 There are magnificent views over West Sands and the North Sea from the glass-walled dining room, and customers can also admire the culinary goings-on in the 'open theatre' kitchen.
 It's a perfect setting in which to enjoy the pick of Scotland's seafood.

 Seared hand-dived scallops are served as a first course with a citrus salad, grape and hazelnut dressing, or you might prefer a salad of lobster and mango with chilli sauce and parsley pesto.
 To follow there's generally a choice of soup (perhaps cream of Tayside asparagus) or Kilbrandon oysters, then it's on to grilled turbot with a soft herb crust, Savoy cabbage and Sauternes sauce or seared fillet of wild sea bass with roasted fennel, truffle-scented cauliflower purée and a curry and aniseed oil.